- 2 tbsp reduced salt soy sauce, divided use

 - 1 medium yellow bell pepper, cut into strips

 - 1 medium orange bell pepper, cut into strips

-- 1 cup cubed fresh pineapple (or canned pineapple in juice)
+- 1 cup cubed fresh pineapple (or tinned pineapple in juice)

-Combine remaining 1 Tbsp. soy sauce, pineapple juice, vinegar, tomato paste, honey, and remaining 2 tsp. cornstarch in a medium bowl; whisk to blend.
-Set aside.
+Combine the remaining 1 tbsp soy sauce, pineapple juice, vinegar, tomato paste, honey, and remaining 2 tsp corn starch in a medium bowl; whisk to blend and set aside.

 Divide between four serving plates.
 Garnish with parsley if you’d like.